c-hut/password-checker/README.md

 #### Part 2: creating a local GitHub repository clone

-1. Locate the repository: navigate to the GitHub repository you want to clone
+1. **Locate the repository**: navigate to the GitHub repository you want to clone

-2. Clone the repository: on the repository page, locate the green **<> Code** button; this will reveal the URL for the repository.
+2. **Copy the repository URL**: on the repository page, locate the green **<> Code** button; this will reveal the URL for the repository.
 Click the clipboard icon to copy the URL.

 3. At this stage, you'll need to have Git installed.
 If it isn't already available in your local environment, and you're using Windows, you can download and install it from the official Git website: [Git for Windows](https://gitforwindows.org/).